British Columbia Lottery Corporation: Responses

 FINTRAC analyzes reports from reporting entities to detect and deter money laundering.
 When its analysis identifies instances or suspected instances of money laundering, or individuals involved in money laundering, FINTRAC informs a police agency of that jurisdiction for the purposes of investigation and possible prosecution.

 BCLC's anti-money laundering program

 BCLC has implemented an AML/CTF program designed to meet the requirements of the PCMLTFA.
 The program is routinely audited by FINTRAC and the provincial gaming regulator to ensure it meets legislative requirements and works effectively.

-BCLC has made a clear public commitment to meeting its compliance obligations.

 An independent report found that robust AML/CTF compliance programs were present in Canadian casinos.